elasticpath/react-pwa-reference-storefront/README.md

 ##### `ep.config.json (options)`

  - `cortexApi.path`, **required**, *string*:
 URL consisting of hostname and port which the storefront will use to reach Cortex.
 A web proxy is configured in this project's Webpack config for your convenience.
-Set this value to `http://localhost:8080/cortex` for local development to redirect Cortex calls to the local proxy.
-Set to `cortex` for production.
+Set this value to `/cortex` for local development to redirect Cortex calls to the local proxy.
  - `cortexApi.scope`, **required**, *string*:
 Name of store to retreive data from Cortex.
  - `cortexApi.pathForProxy`, **required**, *string*: